DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-04-22-flight-check.md

 > It’s very useful.
 Having things pop up to kind of give you little pieces of advice… that’s very good, I’d say.
 > – Career changer

-> It's almost like a supportive push… if you haven’t done it right.
+> It’s almost like a supportive push… if you haven’t done it right.
 It’s prompting me to go and find out and get some.
 > – Educational worker

 > I feel like some actions need to be taken here.